karambarakat/myportfolio/README.md

 # 🚀 Strapi as a CMS

+Strapi makes it easy to build fast graphQL api for my application.

-This is the root directory for the backend of my portfolio.
+This is the root directory for the backend is `strapi`.

 The database is SQLite, this is perfect for the following reasons:

 - I'm not planning to deploy the backend to any cloud, instead I will trigger the updates via a Cloudflare Tunnel.
-- I'm not expecting the project to scale up greatly, so scaling up vertically is not a problem
+- I'm not expecting the project to scale up substantially, so sqlite scaling up vertically is not a problem

 # Integrating with NextJS

-Via webhook, this project is configured upon any change in content to invalidate the desired resource by sending an HTTP request to the Nextjs frontend ull `<fronend>/api/revalidate`. in return the frontend will fetch data from my localhost vial the Cloudflare Tunnel.
+Via webhook, this project is configured upon any change in content to invalidate the desired resource by sending an HTTP request to the Next.js frontend ull `<frontend>/api/revalidate`. in return the frontend will fetch data from my localhost via the Cloudflare Tunnel.

-NextJS is enough to build, fetch and serve data without connecting to some backend on every request.
+Next.js is structured in a way where it only need to fetch data upon content updates, it can handles custom api request, routing and view building on its own.

 # Cloudflare Tunnel